 If you support someone who could not manage without you, you are a carer.
 As a carer, you need to look after your own health and wellbeing too.
-If you care for someone, please let us know by either calling us on 01279 827608, emailing email@example.com or popping in to speak with our Reception team / Carers Champions who can offer further guidance on assistance that is available to you from both the GP Surgery & Carers in Hertfordshire.
+If you care for someone, please let us know by either calling us on 01279 594450, emailing firstname.lastname@example.org or popping in to speak with our Reception team / Carers Champion who can offer further guidance on assistance that is available to you from both the GP Surgery & Carers in Hertfordshire.

 Carers in Hertfordshire is a local charity providing free help and support to any Carer living or working in the county.